 Use this Power Tariff Finder.

 The new electricity tariff is not uniform.
 What you pay depends on where you live.
-Note also that the new tariff is only valid for 2012.
-So, a new electricity tariff will take effect from January 1, 2013.
+Note also that the new tariff is only valid until May 31, 2013.
+So, a new electricity tariff will take effect from June 1, 2013.

 2012 Electricity Tariff